CuriousCI/software-engineering/software-engineering.typ

 #listing-problem[No budget left][
     The following problem involves $"MyCAD"^trademark$ the next generation
     #strong[C]omputer #strong[A]ided #strong[D]rawing software.

-    After a year of development, the remaining budget for $"MyCAD"^trademark$ is only $550 euro$; during the past year it has been observed that the cost to develop a new feature for $"MyCAD"^trademark$ is described by the uniform distribution $cal(U)(300 euro, 1000 euro)$.
-In order to choose how to spend the reamining budget, find the probability that the cost for the next feature of $"MyCAD"^trademark$ is less than $550 euro$.
+After a year of
+    development, the remaining budget for $"MyCAD"^trademark$ is only
+    $550 euro$; during the past year it has been observed that the cost to develop a new feature for $"MyCAD"^trademark$ is described by the uniform distribution $cal(U)(300 euro, 1000 euro)$.
+In order to choose whether to spend the reamining budget, find the probability that the next feature of
+    $"MyCAD"^trademark$ costs less than $550 euro$.
 ]

+\

-- TODO: find the analytical result, then compare to Monte Carlo result
+- *TODO: find the analytical result, then compare to Monte Carlo result
+    $approx 0.3569$*

 #load-listing-from-file("listings/montecarlo.cpp")

-The first step is to simulate for a certain number of iterations #raw-ref(1) the system (in this example, "simulating the system" means generating a random integer cost between 300 and 1000 #raw-ref(2) ).
-If the the iteration respects the requested condition ($< 550$), then it's counted #raw-ref(3).
+The idea behind the Monte Carlo method is to execute a large number of *independent* experiments with the *same probability distribution* (i.i.d. experiments).
+Each experiment yields a value and, given the law of large numbers, the mean of the values yielded by the experiments tends to match to the mean value of the distribution as the number of experiments increases.

+In the _"No budget left"_ Problem the experiments can be modeled with a Bernoulli distribution, since either the next feature costs less than $550 euro$ or not.
+The parameter $p$ of the Bernoulli distribution is the probability which needs to be estimated.

+Each experiment draws a uniform random number $c$ between 300 and 1000 (the cost of the feature), and yields either $0$ or $1$ as described in
+@montecarlo-bernoulli.

+$
+    cases(
+        0 & quad c >= 550 euro,
+        1 & quad c < 550 euro
+    )
+$ <montecarlo-bernoulli>

-At the end of the simulations, the probability is calculated as #math.frac(
+This means that the parameter $p$ of the Bernoulli distribution, which is the probability that the feature costs less than $550 euro$, is calculated as

-    [iterations below 550],
-    [total iterations],
+$
+    #math.frac([number of experiments with value $0 +$ number of experiments
+        with value
+        $1$], [total number of experiments]) \ =^1 \
+    #math.frac([number of experiments with value $1$], [total number of
+        experiments]) \ =^2 \
+    #math.frac([number of experiments with value less than $550 euro$], [total
+        number of experiments])
+$

+1. $0$ is the neutral element of the sum
+2. by the definition in @montecarlo-bernoulli

-) #raw-ref(4) .
-The bigger is the number of iterations, the more precise is the approximation.
-This type of calculation can be very easily distributed in a HPC (high performance computing) context.
+This type of calculation can be very easily distributed on a HPC cluster, and is generally an embarrassingly parallel problem @embarrassingly-parallel, since each experiment is independent from the others.

 #pagebreak()

-= How to `C++`
+= Useful C++ for modeling

 This section covers the basics useful for the exam, assuming the reader already knows `C` and has some knowledge about `OOP`.